Intro

 First, we create a bare repository, which will be served by hyper_cgi.
 We enable

-to allow the use of git push
+the option http.receivepack to allow the use of git push from the clients.

 $ git init --bare ./remote/real_repo.git/